asdf

 Arts & Culture

 Arts and culture can bring distinction and visitors to a region.
 Access to arts and culture can foster creativity in children and increase social cohesion, relationships and a sense of belonging in communities.
 In the MetroWest region, many indicators of the health of the sector show positive increases.
+Explore the StoryMap, Arts & Culture in MetroWest: The Impact Arts and Culture Can Have on a Community, to learn more about the arts and culture community in MetroWest.

 In 2022, MetroWest had somewhat fewer establishments in the Arts, Establishment and Recreation Sector (5.5 per 10,0000 residents) than the state as a whole (6.2), but the sector has grown steadily since 2012.